chrisgrieser/alfred-chromium-extensions/README.md

 - <kbd>⇧⏎</kbd> Open the local file path of the extension.

 ## Browser support
-Currently, only Chrome and Brave are supported.
+Currently, only Chrome, Brave, and Arc are supported.
 Adding support for more browsers is easy, as long as they are Chromium-based.
 Making a few additions to this [JSON file](https://github.com/chrisgrieser/alfred-chromium-extensions/blob/main/scripts/browser-vars.json) is all that is needed, and mostly self-explanatory, PRs are welcome.

 ## Installation
 [➡️ Download the latest release.](https://github.com/chrisgrieser/alfred-chromium-extensions/releases/latest)

-The workflow auto-updates via Alfred's workflow-update mechanism.

 <!-- vale Google.FirstPerson = NO -->
 ## About the developer